mebobby2/BeginningCppThroughGameProgramming/README.md

 2. This will create an executable called a.out in the root directory.
 You can then run the program by using ./a.out

 ## Upto
-Chapter 2 - page 39
+Chapter 3 - using multidementional ara=rays - page 103

 ## How C++ code works
 1. You use an editor to write C++ code